How NS (Dutch Railways) realizes huge cost savings each year with VR training

 Results

-NS plans to expand the use of immersive learning to train drivers and other use cases (e.g. adding recruiting and soft skills training for employees in train station shops, control rooms and security teams), and to add integrations with their LMS (SAP SuccessFactors) and LXP (Microsoft Viva Learning) to make the trainings more accessible and integrate training results.
+NS plans to expand the use of immersive learning to train drivers and other use cases (e.g. adding recruiting and soft skills training for employees in train station shops, control rooms and security teams), and to add integrations with their LMS (SAP SuccessFactors) to make the trainings more accessible and integrate training results.

 “Most L&D tools are user friendly for the learner, but terrible for the developer.
 Warp VR is a notable exception as a very user-friendly tool for both creators as trainees.
 What also stood out to me is their helpful and responsive support team.” - Peter Faulhaber, Digital Learning Advisor and Developer, NS